 However, for more than a half-century, suppression of wildfires in this rapidly developing landscape has jeopardized the health of Long Pond’s mesic till barrens.
 Without this natural disturbance, more than 70% of the original habitat has transformed into fire-intolerant forest that does not support the rare species known to reside here.

-In response, The Nature Conservancy, together with partners, has employed cutting edge science to assemble a detailed inventory, maps of plant and animal communities, and spatial and demographic data for the area encompassing the Long Pond Preserve.
+In response, TNC, together with partners, has employed cutting-edge science to assemble a detailed inventory, maps of plant and animal communities, and spatial and demographic data for the area encompassing the Long Pond Preserve.
 This data is crucial to effectively managing these unique barrens today and in the future.